j-toups/All-Aboard-the-Notetake-Express/README.md

 ## Description

 This app allows you to take notes!
-It uses node.js, express.js, and uuid to create  notes, add notes, save them, delete the, and view them.
+It uses node.js, express.js, and uuid to create  notes, add notes, save them, delete them, and view them.

 ## Contents
 * [Installation](#Installation)